Circuit-breaker lockdown: What would it look like and how long would it last?

 “So I think we need to act now.”

-The chairman of the NHS Confederation, Lord Victor Adebowale, supported a proposed circuit-breaker lockdown, telling Times Radio: “I would support the circuit-breaker.
+Lord Victor Adebowale, chairman of the NHS Confederation, supported a proposed circuit-breaker lockdown, telling the same radio station: “I would support the circuit-breaker.
 My members would support the circuit-breaker.

 He added: “The fact of the matter is we should be taking the precautionary principle.
 We should be protecting our NHS and our public services.
 We have no economy without health.”